 As to whether or not Thatchers appeal the aforementioned judgment is awaited.

-Bad faith following Sky v Skykick was recently considered in the judgment in Lidl v Tesco.
+What constitutes Bad faith following the Court of Appeal’s findings in Sky v Skykick was considered earlier this year in the judgment in Lidl v Tesco.
 In the latter decision, the Court of Appeal upheld the High Court’s finding that Lidl’s wordless trade mark registrations were filed in bad faith.

 Continuing clarity by way of an increasing amount of decisions on NFTs, the metaverse and virtual goods is likely to continue in 2024.